 Maintaining detailed CRM records and having a habit of reviewing these before the AE meets with the prospect is a best practice.
 It will ensure the AE is fully knowledgeable about the prospect and reduce friction during the handoff.

 This may not be realistic for many companies but ideally, the SDR will actually join the first call the prospect has with the AE.
 This will make the prospect feel like they are not just being dumped to the next seller.
-Having the SDR the prospects have been interacting with on the call provides a sense of continuity.
+Having the SDR who the prospects have been interacting with on the call provides a sense of continuity.

 Many SDRs tend to discredit themselves when making a handoff.
 They will say something like, “I’m just an SDR so I want to bring in an AE to the next call.”
 This reduces the prospect’s confidence in the SDR and the company.
 Instead, the SDR should say something like, “Now that I know a bit more about your goals, I would like to bring in an expert that will be able to provide the most value for your time during the next call.”